Influence maximization by rumor spreading on correlated networks through community identification: Results and discussion

 \subsubsection{Statistical analysis}

-Since the greedy approach selects seeds uniformly among communities, it is expected that the community-based and greedy methods provide similar number of informed nodes.
-Thus, we perform a statistical test to compare the performance of the four methods considered here.
+Since the greedy approach selects seeds uniformly among communities, it is expected that the community-based and greedy methods provide a similar number of informed nodes.
+Thus, we perform a statistical test to compare the performance of the four methods considered here — the final fraction of recovered individuals measures this performance.
 Initially, we analyze the influence maximization considering $1\%$ of the network as initial spreaders (see Table~\ref{tab:influence}).
 We consider a statistically significance test employing the Friedman and Nemenyi approach~\cite{Demsar2006}.
 The Friedman test is a non-parametric counterpart of the well-known ANOVA (analysis of variance), with the corresponding Nemenyi post-hoc test for comparing the average ranks of the algorithms.
-If the null hypothesis of similar performance is rejected by the Friedman test, we proceed with the Nemenyi post-hoc test for pairwise comparisons, verifying whether the differences in rank values are statistically significant.
+If the Friedman test rejects the null hypothesis of similar performance, we proceed with the Nemenyi post-hoc test for pairwise comparisons, verifying whether the differences in rank values are statistically significant.

 The critical diagram representation suggested by Dem\v{s}ar~\cite{Demsar2006} provides a visual method to compare the results.
 In the diagram, a horizontal line represents the axis with the average rank values of the methods.
 In this axis, the lowest (highest) ranked methods are on the left (right) side.
 Algorithms that are not significantly different from each other are connected through a bold horizontal line.
 The performance between methods is significantly different if their corresponding average ranks differ by at least the critical difference CD.
-The value of CD given by the Nemenyi test is presented on the top of the diagram.
+The value of CD given by the Nemenyi test is presented at the top of the diagram.